 We recommend that the brake system is bled using a gravity bleed method.
 While there are many ways to bleed a system this way is less likely to introduce air in the system causing a spongy pedal.
-Whenever bleeding your system you must keep an eye on your fluid level.
+Whenever bleeding your system, you must keep an eye on your fluid level.
 If your master runs dry you will have to bench bleed the master again.

 - 1. Remove the cap from the master cylinder. - 2.
 Starting at the right rear wheel cylinder or caliper attach a clear hose to the bleeder with the other end in a clear container. - 3.
 Open the bleeder and observe the fluid flow.
 It may take a couple of minutes for the fluid to flow with a new system.
 Once the fluid begins to flow let it drip until you do not see any air. - 4.
 Move to the left rear wheel, repeat step 3. - 5.
-Move to the right front wheel, repeat step 3. - 6.
-Move to the left front wheel, repeat step 3. - 7.
-Repeat steps 2 thru 6 once more. - 8.
-Install the lid on the master cylinder. - 9.
-Pump the brake pedal until you achieve a firm pedal. - 10.
-Remove lid on master cylinder & check fluid level - 11.
-Repeat steps 2 thru 6 to insure all air has been removed.
+The calipers are equipped with bleeder screws on both ends to allow for universal left and right mounting.
+Always bleed from the top bleeder screw once the calipers are bolted in place - 6.
+Move to the right front wheel, repeat step 3. - 7.
+Move to the left front wheel, repeat step 3. - 8.
+Repeat steps 2 thru 6 once more. - 9.
+Install the lid on the master cylinder. - 10.
+Pump the brake pedal until you achieve a firm pedal. - 11.
+Remove lid on master cylinder & check fluid level - 12.
+Repeat steps 2 thru 6 to ensure all air has been removed.